dhowe/rita/README.md

 When ready, create a PR with only the files you have changed (in `www` and `pub`).

-Please do not commit any files in `dist` without a specific reason...
+Please do not commit any files in `dist` unless there is a specific reason to do so

 <br>